All Products

 • After you create a vSwitch, the system route table is associated with the vSwitch by default.

 • If a custom route table is associated with a vSwitch and you want to replace the custom route table with the system route table, you must disassociate the custom route table from the vSwitch.
-If you want to associate a different custom route table with the vSwitch, you can replace the original custom route table without disassociating the original custom route table.
+If you want to associate a different custom route table with the vSwitch, you can directly replace the original custom route table without the need to disassociate the original custom route table.

 Routes

-Each item in a route table is a route, which consists of the destination CIDR block, the next hop type, and the next hop.
+Each item in a route table is a route.
+A route consists of the destination CIDR block, the next hop type, and the next hop.
 The destination CIDR block is the IP address range to which you want to forward network traffic.
-The next hop type specifies the type of the cloud resource that is used to transmit network traffic, such as an Elastic Compute Service (ECS) instance, a VPN gateway, or a secondary elastic network interface (ENI).
+The next hop type specifies the type of cloud resource that is used to transmit network traffic, such as an Elastic Compute Service (ECS) instance, a VPN gateway, or a secondary elastic network interface (ENI).
 The next hop is the specific cloud resource that is used to transmit network traffic.

-Routes include system routes, custom routes, and dynamic routes.
+Routes are classified into system routes, custom routes, and dynamic routes.

 • System routes